 Fortunately, these extra taxes can be avoided by staying only as long as allowed by law.
 Canadians who visit the United States for less than 30 days in a calendar year are simple “visitors” and do not have to worry about taxes.
 If a Canadian’s visit extends more than 182 days in a calendar year, he is considered a “resident alien” for tax purposes and must file a regular U.S. tax return.

 Canadian snowbirds whose visits fall between 30 and 183 days in a single calendar year still may meet the criteria for having a “substantial presence” in the United States.
 However, having a “substantial presence” doesn’t necessarily mean that snowbirds will be required to pay U.S. taxes.
 They’ll need to file Form 8840 Closer Connection Exception Statement for Aliens with the U.S. Internal Revenue Service (IRS).
 Failure to file this form could result in hefty fines, even if no taxes were owed.

 Let’s say a Canadian couple visited the United States for 130 days in 2009, 120 days in 2008, and 120 days in 2007.
 They would add 130 days, plus 40 days (1/3 of 120), plus 20 days (1/6 of 120 days) for a total of 190 days.
 Since this is more than 182 days, the couple would meet the criteria for a “substantial presence” and be required to file Form 8840 with the IRS.

 When Canadians purchase a winter home in the United States, the tax laws can be complex, especially when the home is rented out while the homeowner is away.
 Before purchasing a home, Canadians should become familiar with the tax laws that will affect their ownership both in the United States and in Canada.
-If a homeowner dies while retaining ownership, his winter home will also be subject to U.S. estate tax laws.
+If a homeowner dies while retaining ownership, their winter home will also be subject to U.S. estate tax laws.